SPChandraSai/Algoprep-Backend/Lecture_5_cookies_jwt/hw.md

 -**description:** A required string field.
 -**releaseYear:** A required integer field.
 -**genre:** A required string field with a predefined set of valid genres (e.g., Drama, Comedy, Action, Thriller, Horror, Romance, Sci-Fi, Animation, Documentary, Other).
--**rating:** An optional number field with a mininum of 6 and a maximun of 5.
+-**rating:** An optional number field with a mininum of 1 and a maximun of 5.
 -**cast:** An optional array of strings representing the cast members.
 -**director:** An optional string field.
 -**thumbnail:** An optional string field representing the URL of the movie's thumbnail.
 -**trailerLink:** An optional string field representing the URL of the movie's trailer.
--**isPremium:** A boolean field indicating whether the movie is presiun.
+-**isPremium:** A boolean field indicating whether the movie is premium.
 The movie should be free if it's not premium.